Courses

 English Courses

 ENGL 105 Introduction to Journalism: Newswriting Principles and Techniques This course introduces students to the basic reporting and writing skills essential to creating "hard news" stories for print and online publications.
-In this class, students will write and re-write regularly to master key types of news stories.
+In this class, students will write and re-write regularly to master key types of news stories, building toward a final news feature.
 This course fulfills a Foundations requirement.

-ENGL 107 Introduction to Creative Writing An introduction to the process of writing both poetry and prose, pairing the study of published work with the workshopping and development of student writing.
+ENGL 107 Introduction to Creative Writing An introduction to the process of writing poetry and prose, both fiction and nonfiction, pairing the study of published work with the workshopping and development of student writing.
 This course fulfills a Foundations requirement.

 ENGL 109 Introduction to Literary Theory and Research Methods This course will introduce critical schools and theoretical frameworks for prospective and declared English majors.
 It will focus on one literary text (or a limited set of literary texts) as a focus of analysis in order to understand literary studies within a historicized field of development.
 Students will read and research critical analyses of this text and the theories that underpin them.
 Possible theoretical perspectives include: New Historicism, Deconstructionism, Reader-Response, Feminist, Sexuality, Psychoanalytic, Critical Race, Postcolonial, Marxist.
 This course is a requirement for all English majors (and a prerequisite for all 300-level courses).
 By the end of the term, students will complete a curricular design, a document that will articulate their path through their major.
 This course fulfills a Foundations requirement.

-ENGL 150 Reading the World: Beyond Realism An introductory study of works that go beyond realism, including attention to their cultural and social contexts.
+ENGL 150 Reading the World: Time Travel An introductory study of works that go beyond realism, including attention to their cultural and social contexts.
 Focus areas may include fantasy or speculative fiction.
 All Reading the World courses stress the development of critical writing ability, critical thinking, and active discussion.
 This course fulfills a Foundations requirement.

 ENGL 151 Reading the World: Environments An introductory study of literary and cultural texts that articulate how human beings are connected to the natural world.
 The course will explore how locations and ecosystems shape and are shaped by human systems of meaning.
 Topics may include gardens, sustainable worlds, urban environments, and deep ecology, among others.
 All Reading the World courses stress the development of critical writing ability, critical thinking, and active discussion.
 This course fulfills a Foundations requirement.